Practical Theodicy

 Now, I truly believe this Scripture but as I prayed for families in Uvelde, I began to ask "How can families experiencing so much pain experience your love?"
 That question led me to expand to a greater question that has plagued Christians for thousands of years: "How can God, who is all powerful and completely loving, allow the presence of such great evil?".

 Theodicy is described commonly as "the answer to the question of why God permits evil."
-There have been deep philosophic discussions including volumes written to even describe what evil actually is and what good actually is.
-The reason that it is important is not because all of the mysteries of God need to fit into our theological or metaphysical constructs, but because all of creation is effected by evil and God, as revealed in the Hebrew and Greek Scriptures promises the power to overcome.
+There have been deep philosophic discussions, including volumes written to even describe what evil actually is and what good actually is.
+The reason that it is important is not because all of the mysteries of God need to fit into our theological or metaphysical constructs but because all of creation is affected by evil, and God, as revealed in the Hebrew and Greek Scriptures, promises the power to overcome.

-In the Wesleyan-Arminian theological approach (which I am over simplifying), God gifted humanity free will.
-People have free will to choose to do what is evil or what is good.
-God's Spirit is active throughout creation, helping to empower everyone to choose good, including desiring a relationship with God.
+In the Wesleyan-Arminian theological approach (which I am oversimplifying), God gifted humanity free will.
+People have the free will to choose between doing what is evil and what is good.
+God's Spirit is active throughout creation, empowering everyone to choose good, including desiring a relationship with God.
 All of which is a choice.
-For God for force everyone to love him would not be love.
+For God to force everyone to love him would not be love.
 So evil is present.
-Scripture reveals a cosmic plan where evil and injustice will be judged (see the book of Revelation) but "one day" thinking does not soothe the simmering anger nor comfort the grieving parents.
+Scripture reveals a cosmic plan where evil and injustice will be judged (see the book of Revelation), but "one-day" thinking does not soothe the simmering anger nor comfort the grieving parents.

 How are the wounded families or the wounded themselves to experience this promised love during times of tragedy?